florinpop17/app-ideas/Projects/1-Beginner/Calendar-App.md

 - [ ] User can set reminder for a event
 - [ ] Change theme (light/dark) (play with css), play with css 😄
 - [ ] Store data locally so that events does not get deleted when server is restarted
+- [ ] Create, manage and remove TODO lists for each day.
+- [ ] Schedule Tasks for some specific date.

 ## Useful links and resources